Revealing the regulatory vocabulary of genomes

 Unmasking the zygotic genome using chromosome deletion in the Drosophila embryo.

 PLoS Biology (2007) 5(5): e117.
-PDF

 De Renzis S, Elemento O, Tavazoie S, Wieschaus EF